httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

    nonce_info = "Content-Encoding: nonce" || 0x00 || context
 ~~~

-The context for nonce derivation SHOULD be the same as is used for content
+The context for nonce derivation is the same as is used for content encryption
-encryption key derivation.
+key derivation.

 The result is combined with the record sequence number - using exclusive or - to
 produce the nonce.
 The record sequence number (SEQ) is a 96-bit unsigned